cammckinnon/Parenthetic/README.markdown

 *Output*: ```ab```

-Tip: You can also pass any combination of characters and strings into the **plus** function (see above) to create strings.
+Tip: You can also pass any combination of characters and strings into the **add** function (see above) to create strings.

 ##Error handling